SwiftWindz/SwiftWindz/README.md

 ### Howdy 🤠
 My name's Phil and I'm software engineering undergraduate at RIT🐯.
 - I am current in my first year of college
-- I'm currently learning Rust🦀
+- I'm currently learning and becoming proficient in Rust🦀 and Java☕
-- Always down to colaborate on a project, feel free to shoot me an email to express intrest in working with me.
+- Always down to collaborate on a project, feel free to shoot me an email to express intrest in working with me.

 <!--
 **SwiftWindz/SwiftWindz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.